Last updated 05/01/2020

 - More physical separation of Expedition participants from communities

 - Use of dedicated accommodation – these might be community centres and tents, but not homestays

 - Briefings for community members and partners so they can understand and support our protocols

 - Implement our own enhanced mitigation protocols (e.g. use of PPE) to enhance existing local govt. requirements

 - Continue to run with high standards of hygiene and handwashing

-- Require volunteers to wear their reusable face coverings when interacting with those outside their Expedition Group, while also being sensitive to local contexts
+- Require volunteers to always wear their reusable face coverings when not eating, drinking, sleeping or washing.
+And when interacting with those outside their Expedition Group, while also being sensitive to local contexts

 - Monitor the way we and they will work with local communities to ensure we do not put them at any risk and review protocols as appropriate.

 What happens if I were to sign up now to volunteer and Raleigh are forced to cancel the programme due to Covid-19?